kroxylicious/design/proposals/001-ClusterRepresentation.md

 An _physical cluster_ is the in-model representation of a running kafka cluster.
 The physical clusters list specifies all the kafka clusters that known to Kroxylicious.

 A physical cluster_ may define a chain of filters.
 This provides zero or more filters that the RPCs will pass through as they traverse the physical cluster.
-(Note that it is possible for both a filter chain to be define at both the virtual cluster and physical cluster level.
-RPCs pass through both sets of filters in the order they are defined).
+Note that it is possible for both virtual and physical clusters to define filter chains.
+RPCs pass through both sets of filters in the order they are defined depending on the direction of message flow (that is messages flowing: upstream traverse the `virtual` filter chain then the `physical` filter chain.  messages flowing downstream will traverse the `physical` filter chain then the `virtual` chain).

 An _physical cluster_ enumerates the brokers that comprise the physical cluster.